sigmdel/mochas/README.md

     02/01 18:57:11 Rx RF HouseUnit: J1 Func: On
     02/01 18:57:15 Rx PL HouseUnit: J3 Func: On

-then, starting with version 0.4, `mochas` should also work with power line X10 packets sent by `mochad` connected ot a CM15A.
+then, starting with version 0.4, `mochas` should also work with power line X10 packets sent by `mochad` if connected to a CM15A.
 Again, this has not been tested.

-Starting with version 0.5 `mochas` offers support for the provisions for [security](https:////www.domoticz.com/wiki/Security) introduced in Domoticz 2023.1.
+Starting with version 0.5 `mochas` offers support for the  [security](https:////www.domoticz.com/wiki/Security) provisions introduced in Domoticz 2023.1.

 It remains the case that only IPv4 host addresses are used.